pts/pts-86-dos-reconstruction/README.md

   and *trans.com*, and some smaller programs such as device drivers have it.
   For files without source, the precompiled (officially released) binaries are copied to the floppy disk image.

+  To reproduce it, run [1.14/compile.sh](1.14/compile.sh) on a Linux x86 (i386 or amd64) system, in a terminal window.

   The result of the build is bitwise identical to the original floppy disk image *86dos11t.img* available [on